whatsyourask/basics-of-pwn/content/stack-overflow/stack-overflow.md

 So, my address is `0xffffcea6`.
 Then, I just placed the shellcode at the beginning of the buffer and jumped on it.
 You can see gdb said that the new program was executed.

-Now, try it outside gdb.
+Try it outside gdb.
 It doesn't work. gdb creates its own address space and there is an offset between the address in gdb and the real address of the executable.

 Gdb has its env variables.
-So, we unset them with `unset environment`.
+So, we unset them with `unset environment`. '`LINES` and `COLUMNS` vars are the lines and columns of the terminal, and GDB sets them internally'.

 ```bash
 gef➤  unset environment LINES